PlasticRanger

 Hey guys, today I’m going to share information about the top 10 high impact resistant plastics.

-High impact resistant plastics such as Polycarbonate, ABS, UHMW, and PPSU have fantastic toughness and offer unique benefits hard to find in metals, allowing them to perform in challenging circumstances.
-It is also important to note that the impact resistance of plastic material is highly temperature-dependent.
-That makes choosing the right end-use temperatures extremely important.
+High-impact resistant plastics such as Polycarbonate, ABS, UHMW, and PPSU have fantastic toughness and offer unique benefits hard to find in metals, allowing them to perform in challenging circumstances.
+They are often called the most robust plastic materials.

 • ABS